List of Costa Rica Twenty20 International cricketers

 This is a list of Costa Rican Twenty20 International cricketers.

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
-Therefore, all Twenty20 matches played between Costa Rica and other ICC members after 1 January 2019 will have T20I status.
+Therefore, all Twenty20 matches played between Costa Rica and other ICC members after 1 January 2019 will be eligible for T20I status.
 Costa Rica's first T20I will be against Panama on 25 April 2019 in the 2019 Central American Cricket Championship.

 This list comprises all members of the Costa Rica cricket team who have played at least one T20I match.
 It is initially arranged in the order in which each player won his first Twenty20 cap.
 Where more than one player won his first Twenty20 cap in the same match, those players are listed alphabetically by surname.